People who live together without marrying presently have either no or very few legal rights against one another in the event of separation.

 Often, such couples may have lived together under the mis-apprehension that if they separated they would be in some way protected and able to financially claim against their partner by virtue of being a “common law spouse”.

-Cases where parties have not been married can be complex by their very nature particularly if the separating couple have dependant children when the parent with whom the children resides may be able to make a variety of claims for financial assistance.
+Cases where parties have not been married can be complex by their very nature particularly if the separating couple have dependant children.
+The parent with whom the children resides may be able to make a variety of claims for financial assistance.

 Living Together Agreements